A pond skimmer is used to remove floating debris from the water surface of your fish pond.

 There are many ways debris can end up in your pond, leaves and sticks falling from trees is a major problem if you have lots of trees nearby.

-Grass, mulch and all sorts of bits and pieces can be blown into your ponds water from all around your garden as well as the water plants in your pond which can also shred leaves and petals.
+Grass, mulch and all sorts of bits and pieces can be blown into your ponds water from all around your garden, the plants that grow in your pond can also shred leaves and petals.

-If you do nothing to remove all this debris it will eventually get waterlogged and sink to the bottom of your pond where it will start decaying.
+If you do nothing to remove all this debris it will eventually get waterlogged and sink to the bottom of your pond where it will start decaying, this will affect the water quality and could lead to high levels of ammonia which is toxic to fish.

 A garden pond is a closed system so anything that enters your pond has nowhere to go unlike a natural pond that has rivers running into them which constantly moves the water along with the debris, renewing the pond with fresh water as it does so.